cashbit/sails-crudface/README.md

 sails-crudface automates the task of creating the user interface for search and entry of data.

 The resulting user interface is plain and responsive HTML with [jQuery](http://jquery.com/download/) and [Bootstrap](http://getbootstrap.com/getting-started/#download)

+Sails it's an MVC realtime framework for web application development, please visit the [official site](http://sailsjs.org/) to know more.

 #### REST Approach